 - Place them snugly in a plastic bag or protective pouch.

-- The batteries you bring must be for your personal use only (includes professional use).
+- Your batteries must be for personal use only (including professional use).
 Do not pack batteries for resale or vendor distribution.

-- Check with your airline to see any restrictions on bringing LIPO batteries onboard in your carry-on bag.
+- Check with your airline to see if there are any restrictions on bringing LIPO batteries onboard in your carry-on bag.

 Follow these procedures when packing LIPO batteries with more than 100 Wh but less than 160 Wh in your carry-on baggage: